rvbug/NLP/transformers/README.md

 The process of selective masking is called `Attention` but to create these masks are not a straight-forward.
 In Transformers, the mask is generated via techniques which will be discussed shortly.
+Attention is also known as the retrival process by using the weighted average of values

 ```python
 import numpy as np